iokinpardo/InteractiveAvatarNextJSDemo/README.md

 - **Dependencies / breaking changes:** No breaking changes; the fallback “Connecting to the avatar…” message still appears when no expert preset is active.

-### Prominent stop session control
+### Streamlined session layout

-- **Feature name:** Prominent stop session control.
+- **Feature name:** Streamlined session layout.
-- **Purpose / What it does:** Highlights the stop control with a labeled red button so operators can immediately end the streaming session, including during connection handoffs.
+- **Purpose / What it does:** Removes the side documentation panel, transcript footer, and stop button so the default experience centers the avatar feed and important status banners without auxiliary controls.
-- **Usage example:** Click the **Stop** button in the top-right corner of the video canvas to terminate the active expert.
+- **Usage example:** Load the home page and interact with the avatar; only the video canvas and warning banners are shown by default.
-- **Dependencies / breaking changes:** No breaking changes; the control simply invokes the existing `stopAvatar` hook.
+- **Dependencies / breaking changes:** Operators who need manual stop or transcript controls can wire custom UI by consuming the existing context hooks (`useStreamingAvatarSession`, `useMessageHistory`).

 ### Webhook overlay messages